CT 3D Imaging

 CT 3D dental scans are very safe.
 While they do require more radiation than a traditional X-ray, your exposure is still minimal, and the team at Bay Area OSM provides lead aprons and other protective devices to reduce your exposure as much as possible.

 WHAT DOES A DENTAL CT SCAN SHOW?

-A dental computed tomography (CT) scan is an advanced form of imaging technology that makes it possible for your dentist to examine areas inside your mouth in 3D.
-With CT3D your dentist can determine the best place to insert a dental implant, identify issues with your gums, the roots of your teeth, jaw as well as the tonsils, adenoids deviated septum and enlarged turbinates.
+A dental computed tomography (CT) scan is an advanced form of imaging technology that makes it possible for your surgeon to examine areas inside your mouth in 3D.
+With CT3D your surgeon can determine the best place to insert a dental implant, identify issues with your gums, the roots of your teeth, jaw as well as the tonsils, adenoids deviated septum and enlarged turbinates.

 WILL A CT SCAN SHOW A TOOTH INFECTION?

 If you have an aching tooth, an X-ray is sufficient to help identify whether it is caused by an abscess.
 Your surgeon may be able to determine if the infection has spread to other areas, identifying other abscesses using X-rays.
 However, it would be recommended to use a CT scan if the infection has spread to the neck area, to discover the extent of the infection.

 IS A CT SCAN NECESSARY FOR ROOT CANALS?

 It may be necessary to use 3DCT when the root canals have become calcified.
 It can be difficult to see clearly the canals on a standard 2D x-ray when they are calcified.
 Using 3DCT gives a much clearer picture allowing the surgeon to operate with the root canal system.

 DO YOU NEED A CT SCAN FOR DENTAL IMPLANTS?